Bloomberg drops out of presidential race, endorses Biden

-NEW YORK (AP) — Billionaire Mike Bloomberg ended his bid for the Democratic presidential nomination on Wednesday and endorsed former Vice President Joe Biden.
-It was a stunning collapse for the former New York City mayor, who had his 2020 hopes on the Super Tuesday states and pumped more than $500 million of his own fortune into the campaign.
+LOS ANGELES (AP) — Billionaire Mike Bloomberg ended his bid for the Democratic presidential nomination on Wednesday and endorsed former Vice President Joe Biden.
+It was a stunning collapse for the former New York City mayor, who had his 2020 hopes on the Super Tuesday states and drained more than $500 million of his own fortune into the campaign.

 Bloomberg ran an unprecedented campaign from the start.
 His late entrance into the race in November prompted him to skip campaigning in the first four voting states of Iowa, New Hampshire, Nevada and South Carolina.
 He hung his success on Super Tuesday, spending at least $180 million on advertising in those states, but had planned to continue deep into the primary calendar, already spending millions on advertising in states like Florida, Michigan and Pennsylvania.
 Before results poured in on Tuesday, he projected confidence while campaigning in Florida, only to have his aides say the campaign would reassess the next day.

-Voters ultimately rejected Bloomberg’s argument that he was the candidate best poised to take on President Donald Trump.
-The Republican president had paid close attention to the Democratic nominating contest and had been especially fixated on Bloomberg.
+Voters ultimately rejected Bloomberg’s argument that he was the candidate best poised to take on Republican President Donald Trump.
+The president, for his part, had paid close attention to the Democratic nominating contest and had been especially fixated on Bloomberg.
 Trump regularly railed against his fellow New Yorker on Twitter, mocking his short stature by calling him “Mini Mike” and claiming Bloomberg was the candidate he wanted to run against.
 On Tuesday, he called the results a “complete destruction” of Bloomberg’s reputation.

 Bloomberg, 78, is one of the world’s richest men, worth an estimated $61 billion.
 His fortune flows from the financial data and media company that bears his name, which he started in the 1980s.
 In addition to serving 12 years as New York mayor, he endeared himself to progressive groups by pouring hundreds of millions of dollars into fighting climate change and curbing gun violence.